Aditya1145-sys/IPL-ANALYSIS-USING-PYTHON/README.md

 # Analysis

-Highest scorer batter in in overall IPL
+o Highest scorer batter in in overall IPL

 o Lowest scorer batters in in overall IPL